ELEMENTS FOUND IN OUR WORSHIP SERVICE

 The giving of our tithes and offerings is an act of thanksgiving for the redemption purchased for us by Christ.
 It is also an act of allegiance and acknowledgment that Christ is King and Head of the Church.
 We give to support the work of the church locally, regionally, and abroad.

-The Word of God as it is read is in and itself a means of grace and is used by God to nurture His Church, save the lost, and proclaim that truth that is eternal and imperishable, the revealed Word of God.
+The Word of God as it is read is in and of itself a means of grace and is used by God to nurture His Church, save the lost, and proclaim that truth that is eternal and imperishable, the revealed Word of God.

 The Sermon and the Preaching of God's Word

-In Christian worship God speaks to men by the Holy Spirit through the reading and preaching of His Word.
+In Christian worship God speaks to us by the Holy Spirit through the reading and preaching of His Word.
 By the Word we are called to faith, and by it we are nourished and strengthened in that faith, in righteousness and holiness.
 Through the preaching of the Word of God we are evangelized and discipled in the grace of Christ our Lord.

 There are two sacraments - the Lord’s Supper and Baptism, and they are a means of grace wherein God calls and consecrates His people unto holy service.
 In the Lord’s Supper we feast by faith upon the risen and reigning Lord, and are nourished to pursue righteousness and the kingdom of Christ.
 In covenant Baptism, the promise of God unto salvation is offered and held out to those who receive by faith the grace testified to in the washing of the Spirit, signed and sealed in Baptism.